Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 It should not be interpreted as proof that the model can predict Google's ranking algorithm or guarantee that editing a page will improve its future performance.

----

 ## 7. Decision Workflow

 The intended operational workflow is:

-**Prepare data → score pages → rank pages → review highest priority candidates → decide action → monitor**
+**Prepare data → Score pages → Rank pages → Review highest priority candidates → Decide action → Monitor**

 More specifically: